 Devorah Goldman

-Devorah Goldman is EPPC’s Tikvah Visiting Fellow.
-Her work focuses primarily on religion, medical culture, and public bioethics.
+Devorah Goldman is a fellow in EPPC’s Program in Bioethics and American Democracy.
+Her work focuses primarily on medical policy, culture, and public bioethics.

-Devorah Goldman is EPPC’s Tikvah Visiting Fellow.
-Her work focuses primarily on religion, medical culture, and public bioethics.
+Devorah Goldman is a fellow in EPPC’s Program in Bioethics and American Democracy.
+Her work focuses primarily on medical policy, culture, and public bioethics.

 Ms. Goldman has also helped spearhead several initiatives at the Tikvah Fund.
-These include the creation of a curriculum on the role of the Hebrew Bible in American history, which is currently being used as part of a two-year course offered by 20 Jewish day schools.
-Ms. Goldman has also developed a summer legal fellowship in partnership with the Blackstone Legal Fellowship and the Jewish Coalition for Religious Liberty, which will be launched in May 2021.
+These include the creation of a curriculum on the role of the Hebrew Bible in American history, which is currently being used as part of a two-year course offered by over 20 Jewish day schools.
+Together with the Blackstone Legal Fellowship and the Jewish Coalition for Religious Liberty, Ms. Goldman developed Tikvah’s summer legal fellowship, which launched in May 2021.

 Devorah Goldman